FIFO jobs are a different kind of career path.

 FIFO jobs can be a strong fit for some veterans.

 Many veterans already understand structured work, long hours, remote locations, safety rules, team accountability, time away from home, and mission-based environments.
-That does not mean FIFO work is automatically easy, but the rhythm may feel more familiar than it does to someone coming from a traditional office job.

 Military experience can translate well when framed correctly.